onCourse has three ways to obtain student data and interest in attending a course:

 Manual messages from a template - From the waiting list list view, you can choose a group of records you want to contact, and then from the cogwheel select 'send email from template' and choose the default template 'waiting list notification'.
 This will send a template message to each student pointing them to the online enrolment process for the chosen course.
 If you are going to use this message option, there should be at least one class with vacancies available published online first.

 Manual messaging - From the waiting list list view, you can choose a group of records you want to contact, and then from the cogwheel select 'send message to xx contacts'.
 This option allows you to write a manual email and/or SMS to the selected contacts.
 More about using manual messaging can be found here

 If you plan on using any of the onCourse default scripts or templates, please check the schedule and wording first, to ensure they meet your business requirements.

 When a student on a waiting list enrols in a class from the course they wait listed, their waiting list entry is automatically deleted.

 You can also enrol a student directly from the waiting list by highlighting their entry and going to the cog wheel and choosing 'enrol'.
-This will pre-populate the quick enrol window with the student's contact details and the course information, you just need to select which of the available classes they would like to enrol in.
+This will pre-populate the checkout window with the student's contact details and the course information, you just need to select which of the available classes they would like to enrol in.

 Students can also choose to remove themselves from a waiting list via the onCourse student portal